dirigible-io/dirigible-io.github.io/samples/confluence_to_html.md

 group: simple
 ---

-Confluence to HTML
+{{ page.title }}
 ===

+Version 2.x
+---

+### Develop

-Nowadays it is already a default standard approach to write the application-related documentation in some [wiki](http://en.wikipedia.org/wiki/Wiki) markup language.
+Nowadays it is already a standard to write the application-related documentation in some [wiki](http://en.wikipedia.org/wiki/Wiki) markup language.
 The use of such a simplified language gives the document writer, in this case a developer, the freedom to focus on the dev content instead of formatting.

 We choose to support [Confluence](https://confluence.atlassian.com/display/DOC/Confluence+Wiki+Markup) format in scripting services.